gondaimgano/CatSecurityMultiModule/README.md

 # CatSecurityMultiModule
 Last Project for the Udacity Java Nanodegree

-The project comprises of 4 modules namely: <br/>
+The project comprises 4 modules namely: <br/>

 `app` this is the module that runs the whole app with its dependencies <br/>
 `core` this module holds all the model classes which are used by other modules <br/>